-Sound has a way of permeating the skin and affecting the body, whether our minds are alert to the possibility or not.
-Whether arranged in perceptually disharmonious permutations or harmonious forms of expression, sound collides and reacts with space and sensibilities to register its presence.
-On the end of the listener, a continuous and prolonged absorption of sonic stimuli can also exhaust the physical senses, which then progressively creates a liminal space for reception.
-As David puts it, filters are dissolved and training gives way to new probabilities shaped by the space and its constituent energies.
+Sound has a way of permeating the body and affecting the nerves and muscles, whether our minds are alert to the possibility or not.
+Whether arranged in perceptually disharmonious permutations or harmonious concatenations, sound (or its more illegible variant, noise) collides and reacts with space and skin to register its presence.
+A continuous and prolonged absorption of sonic stimuli can also exhaust the listening body, which then progressively creates a liminal space for sensory reception.

 Stepping away from established paradigms in the area of electronic music, Actant Ish S has created a body of practice where he regularly experiments with sounds (sourced naturally or produced through electronic synthesis) to expand the ambit of acoustic experiences.
 In his installation, An Octagon and A Square, he uses multi-channel sound systems, where multiple speakers are placed in concentric compositions within a restricted perimeter.
-A brutal visual, the listener is allowed to physically navigate the space any which way (guided occasionally by ambiguous instructions in text) and walk away with a sonic experience their own.
-The sound waves function to create a dynamic space of interaction, and the listener activates generative impulses to experience the sounds as unique, phenomenological experiences.
+A brutal visual, the listener is allowed to physically read the space any which way (guided occasionally by ambiguous instructions in text), and walk away with a sonic experience specific to their navigational choices.
+The sound waves open up a dynamic possibility for sonic porosity, and the listener activates generative impulses to experience the sounds as unique phenomenological experiences.

-The listener during David’s performance could occupy the immediate space of the Siddhartha Hall (complete with cushions and assorted comfort), free to remain in the space for any duration and come back if they wished.
-After the initial hours, the performance became its own entity; with people drifting in and out of the space (seen with collective listening behavior), the work no longer catered to a designated audience, but anyone that attuned their senses to it at any point of time.
-The trajectory mutated with the interventions by fellow artists and the varying degrees of energy and initiation of the drummer, which, in turn, also affected the states of meditation, agitation or exhaustion experienced by the listener through absorption of the sonic stimuli.
+The listener here could occupy the immediate space of the Siddhartha Hall (complete with cushions and assorted comfort), free to remain in the space for any duration and come back if they wished.
+After the initial hours, the performance became its own entity; with people drifting in and out of the space (seen with collective listening behavior), the work no longer catered to a designated audience, but anyone that attuned their senses to it at any point of time, which perhaps includes the non-human entities in occupation of the premises as well.
+The trajectory mutated with the interventions by fellow artists and the varying degrees of energy and initiation of the drummer, which, in turn, also affected the states of meditation, agitation or exhaustion experienced by the listener in tandem.

-The Actants here created, not objects, but durations as ‘artwork’, where the experience of listening to the sound constituted its consumption.
-As listeners, our sense of time shifted with our degree of immersion in the music, as the artist, on his end, also manipulated industrial time by creating duration through music.
-But he also followed time strictly by not occupying a second beyond the designated minute; this act of adherence served to mark the duration as an ‘incident’ in a before/after bracket.
+The Actants created—not objects—but duration as ‘artwork’, where the experience of listening to the sound constituted its consumption.
+As listeners, our sense of time shifted with our degree of immersion in the music, as the artist, on his end, also manipulated industrial time by creating—in reverse—duration through music.
+But David also followed time strictly by not occupying a second beyond the designated minute; the act of adherence served to mark the duration as an ‘incident’ in a before/after bracket.
 The timer also enabled an anticipation of the end of the performance, the last moments building up to something resembling a crescendo and then, a total culmination of the sonic experience into a contained event imprinted only in passage.